Filipino Chicken Adobo (Easy & Authentic)

 Over the years, I’ve adjusted the method slightly while staying close to the traditional flavors she taught me.
 This recipe is simple enough for anyone new to traditional Filipino cuisine.
 It delivers that authentic Pinoy taste—tangy, salty, and savory—perfect with a big scoop of jasmine rice.

-These simple pantry ingredients come together to create the deeply savory, slightly tangy, unmistakable flavor of adobo.
-The classic adobo marinade is made with:
+- Other adobo Marinade: Simple pantry ingredients of soy sauce, garlic, peppercorns, bay leaves come together to create the deeply savory, and unmistakable flavor of adobo.

 Do I need to marinate the chicken first?